Defective Takata Airbags

 If you or someone you know has been injured by a defective airbag manufactured by Takata Corporation, contact us today for a free, no-obligation evaluation of your case.

-You can go to the NHTSA website and enter your vehicle identification number (VIN) in order to determine if your car is affected.
+You can go to the NHTSA website and enter your vehicle identification number (VIN) in order to determine if your car is affected by any open recall, including the Takata air bag.